AeroToys

 The AeroToys stack

 The Order Database and Rules Engine are open-source and free to fork — that's how infrastructure should work.
 The Tax Engine and Schedules Data are community-hosted with free APIs — that's how shared truth has to work.
-Shopping Engine and Stock Keeper are the next two we're building, in active development.
+Shopping Engine and Stock Keeper are next, with more building blocks on the way.

 Why open